Intention: Psychological functions

 Intentions have various psychological functions in the agent's mind.
 Some theorists of intentions even base their definition of intentions on the functions they execute.
 Intentions are responsible for initiating, sustaining, and terminating actions.
 In this sense, they are closely related to motivation.
 They also help guide the action itself and try to coordinate the agent's behavior over time.
 A similar function of intentions is to coordinate one's behavior with the behavior of other agents, either by forming intentions together or by reacting to the intentions others already have.
 This enables various complex forms of cooperation.
 Not every form of human behavior is guided by intentions.
 This concerns, for example, bodily reflexes like sneezing or other uncontrolled processes like digestion, which happen without following a previously devised mental plan.
-Intentions are intimately related to practical reason, i.e. to the reasons for which we act.
+Intentions are intimately related to practical reason, i.e. to the reasons for which people act.
 These reasons are often explained in terms of beliefs and desires.
 For example, the agent's reason to cross a road may consist in their desire to reach the other side and their belief that this is achieved by crossing it.
 Because of this close connection to behavior, intentions are frequently used to explain why people engage in certain behavior.
 Such explanations are often teleological in the sense that they cited the intended goal as the reason for the behavior.